lfurtkevicova/gislab-my-notes/issues/0_conventions.rst

 Conventions
 ***********

-- a block of code is set as follows
+- a block of code, files and directories are set as follows

   ``text text text``